rkhiar/IA/README.md

 #### Data set construction :
 rkhiar/scripts/data_preprocess.py

-Row data is provided in a transaction format. in order to perform the monthly sales predictive analysis, it has been aggregated based on this time dimension.
+Row data is provided in a transaction list format. in order to perform the monthly sales predictive analysis, it has been aggregated based on this time dimension.
 The logical approach of the data set construction is the following :

-To predict the number of transactions for the next three months  per customer at any time in 2019, the training will be based on a sequece of the last sliding year data.
+To predict the number of transactions for the next three months  per customer at any time in 2019, the training will be based on a sequence of the last sliding year data.
 For instance :

 Prediction of 201901--201903 sales will be based on  201801--201812 data.
 Prediction of 201903--201906 sales will be based on  201803--201902 data ......